Freedom of religion in Turkey: Legal and policy frameworks

 The Turkish government oversees Muslim religious facilities and education through its Directorate of Religious Affairs, under the authority of the Prime Minister.
 The directorate regulates the operation of the country's 77,777 registered mosques and employs local and provincial imams (who are civil servants).
 Sunni imams are appointed and paid by the state.
 The Alevis pray in cemevleri (gathering places), which have no legal status as places of worship.
 However, the Kuşadası and Tunceli municipalities ruled in 2008 that Alevi cemevleri are places of worship.
 Three municipal councils recognised cemevleri as places of worship, granting them the same financial advantages as mosques.
 Administrative courts in Antalya, Ankara and Istanbul ruled that Alevi students should be exempted from attending the mandatory religion and ethics course, and a similar ruling by the Izmir administrative court was confirmed by the Council of State.
 In 2009 the state TV channel, TRT, announced its plan to air programs reflecting the interests of the Alevi minority.

-A separate government agency, the General Directorate for Foundations (GDF), regulates activities of non-Muslim religious groups and their affiliated churches, monasteries, synagogues and related religious property.
-The GDF recognizes 161 "minority foundations", including Greek Orthodox foundations with about 61 sites, Armenian Orthodox foundations with about 50 sites, and Jewish foundations with 20 sites and Syriac Christian, Chaldean, Bulgarian Orthodox, Georgian and Maronite foundations.
-The GDF also regulates Muslim charitable religious foundations, including schools, hospitals and orphanages, assessing whether they are operating within their stated objectives.
+In the early 2000s, a separate government agency, the General Directorate for Foundations (GDF), regulated activities of non-Muslim religious groups and their affiliated churches, monasteries, synagogues and related religious property.
+The GDF recognized 161 "minority foundations", including Greek Orthodox foundations with about 61 sites, Armenian Orthodox foundations with about 50 sites, and Jewish foundations with 20 sites and Syriac Christian, Chaldean, Bulgarian Orthodox, Georgian and Maronite foundations.
+They also regulated Muslim charitable religious foundations, including schools, hospitals and orphanages, assessing whether they are operating within their stated objectives.

 In 1936, the government required all foundations to declare their sources of income.
 In 1974, amid political tensions over Cyprus, the High Court of Appeals ruled that minority foundations had no right to acquire properties beyond those listed in the 1936 declarations.
 The court ruling introduced a process in which the state seized control of properties acquired after 1936.